 It’s Tuesday morning, and already, we’re one day into the work week… thanks to the long Memorial Day holiday weekend.
 Throughout the weekend, the weather here in Boulder hasn’t exactly been very summer-like – cool, overcast (we average more than 300 days of sunshine per year…did it have to be cloudy for a long weekend??), often rainy, and sometimes stormy (a house in our neighborhood was hit by lightning!).
 With the blah forecast, and Kelli less mobile than usual, we opted to stay close to home to enjoy the weekend.
+Our neighbours are out flying the American flag proudly on their lawns, I should have checked out some flag poles for sale to get one for our garden but I completely forgot!

 It all started with a trip to downtown Boulder, and the annual Boulder Creek Festival, which was bigger this year than any we can remember.
 Food vendors, musical acts, artists, local non-profits, lots of businesses, and mega-quantities of crowds.
 We strapped Marin into her stroller, Kelli saddled up on her knee walker, and we braved the melee.
 Of course, one of the great things about festivals – no matter where you are – is the festival food.